 - Ethnicity: white people have a higher risk of osteoporosis than other ethnic groups

-- Medical conditions: certain diseases increase your risk of fractures and bone loss such as rheumatoid arthritis or problems with food digestion such as coeliac disease
+- Medical conditions: certain diseases increase your risk of fractures and bone loss such as rheumatoid arthritis or problems with food nutrient absorption such as coeliac disease

 - Heavy smoking and alcohol consumption